escobard/Event-Planner-Polymer/README.md

 ## Known Bugs
 - Google place autocomplete does not recognize paper inputs as HTMLInputElements
 - When editing an event, event input text is autofilled with most recent entry.
+- app-storage bugged for production due to vulcanization compile.

 ## Libraries, Frameworks